Manu’s Menu

 Instructions

-1. Start by boiling the fennel tops in hot salty water.
-When soft, take them out of the water with a slotted spoon and keep them aside.
-Keep the cooking liquid as you will need it to cook your pasta in.
-This will enhance the flavour of fennel in the final dish.
-When the fennel tops have cooled down, chop them up.
+1. Boil the fennel tops in hot salted water.
+When they are soft, lift them out with a slotted spoon and set them aside.
+Keep the cooking liquid for the pasta, then chop the fennel tops once they have cooled.

-2. Toast the breadcrumbs by putting them in a pan over low fire.
-Stir constantly so it doesn't burn.
-When the breadcrumbs become golden brown, put the fire off and keep aside.
+2. Toast the breadcrumbs in a pan over low heat.
+Stir constantly so they do not burn.
+When they turn golden brown, turn off the heat and set them aside.

-3. Put the saffron in a little cup with 2 tablespoons of hot water and keep it aside.
+3. Place the saffron in a small cup with 2 tablespoons of hot water and set aside.

-4. Put the raisins in a little hot water to soften up.
+4. Soak the raisins in hot water to soften.

 5. Sauté the onion in a pan with the extra virgin olive oil.

-6. When the onion is translucent, add the anchovy fillets, and cut them up with a wooden spoon.
-Cook on low fire, until the anchovies melt.
+6. When the onion becomes translucent, add the anchovy fillets and break them up with a wooden spoon over low heat until they melt.

-7. Now add the chopped fennel tops and mix well.
+7. Add the chopped fennel tops and mix well.

-8. Add the sardines, pine nuts, saffron and drained raisins and mix.
+8. Add the sardines, pine nuts, saffron, and drained raisins, then stir to combine.

-9. Cook on a low fire for 5 minutes, adding a little cooking liquid from the fennel tops if required, then put the fire off and keep the sauce aside.
+9. Cook on low heat for 5 minutes.
+Add some fennel-cooking liquid if the mixture looks dry, then turn off the heat and keep the sauce aside.

-11. Put the drained pasta in the frying pan with the sardine and fennel sauce and mix well while cooking it on a slow flame for 1 or 2 minutes, so that the pasta picks up all the flavour of the sauce.
+11. Transfer the drained pasta to the pan with the sardine and fennel sauce.
+Mix well and heat on a low flame for 1-2 minutes so the pasta absorbs the flavour.

-12. Serve immediately with some toasted breadcrumbs on the top.
+12. Serve immediately with toasted breadcrumbs on top.

 Share